Anwar Usman: Education

 He attended elementary school at SDN 03 Sila, Bima, and graduated in 1969.
 He then continued his education at the State Religious Teacher Education School (PGAN) for six years, completing his studies in 1975.

 After graduating from PGAN in 1975, he moved to Jakarta and became an honorary teacher at SD Kalibarul, an elementary school.
 While working as a teacher, he continued his education and enrolled in the Faculty of Law at Jakarta Islamic University, graduating in 1984.

 During his time as a student, he was active in theater under the guidance of Ismail Soebardjo.
 In 1980, he was invited to act in a film directed by Soebardjo, starring Nungki Kusumastuti, Frans Tumbuan, and Rini S. Bono.
 Although he played only a minor role, the film, Perempuan dalam Pasungan, went on to win several awards.

-Judicial career
+Career

 After earning his law degree in 1984, Anwar was appointed as a judge at the Bogor District Court in 1985.